 Rightsizing is a term aging professionals coined to refer to the process of aligning your goals for the future with your home space needs.
 For example, do you still need a big house?
 Or would a small home, where you are free from the burdens and financial demands of maintaining a large home, be better?

-How to Scale Back Your Home during Retirement
+How to Downsize Your Home during Retirement